 - Expedia is expected to allow you to pay using Bitcoins for booking hotels, cruises, vacation rentals and flights; currently however, you can only use this for reserving your hotel accommodations.
 Expedia has entered into partnership with Coinbase, a reputed Bitcoin exchange, and there are transaction fees involved.

-- Dish Network has been a Bitcoin supporter for many years and allowed transactions since 2014.
+- Dish Network has been a cryptocurrency supporter for many years and allowed transactions since 2014.

 - You can even pay in Bitcoins to make donation.
 So, if you wish to make a contribution to Wikipedia, you can connect with Coinbase and make Bitcoin transfers.